 9. Reef-safe sunscreen

 Talking about sun protection, you don’t want to visit New Caledonia without putting sunscreen on regularly.
 You can buy sunscreen over there, but I could not find one that has no chemicals that wouldn’t harm corals.
-So I brought in my suitcase a sunscreen that I ordered online (Sunbear Sunscreen).
+So I brought in my suitcase a reef-safe sunscreen from Australia.
 If you want to learn more about sunscreens, check out Environmental Working Group’s Guide to Safer Sunscreens.

 And if you don’t want to look at the labels while still putting sunscreen on, zinc is your go-to option.